Residential Aged Care: COVID-19 Pandemic Response

 Are Carinity’s aged care homes open to visitors?

-Anyone entering a Carinity aged care home must comply with the current entry requirements that are displayed on the front door, including a health screening, and visitors must provide documentation of flu vaccination.
+Anyone entering a Carinity aged care home must comply with the current entry requirements that are displayed on the front door, including a health screening.

 Precautions when visiting your relative in aged care